daniel5151/blog/content/post/emoji-shortcodes.md

 Have you ever wondered what's the smallest amount of static storage (code + data) needed to map emoji :shortcodes: to emoji?

-Probably not... but now that you've heard the question, aren't you at least a little curious what the answer might be?
+Probably not... but now that I've posed the question, aren't you at least a little curious what the answer might be?

-After all, it can be fun to take a break from solving "important problems" and occasionally spend some time working on something entertaining (albeit kinda useless).

-So hey, if you've got some time to spare, and you're interested in learning a bit about cool topics such as perfect hashing, probabalistic data structures, and 2D dynamic programming algorithms, why not stick around a little while?
+So hey, if you've got some time to spare, why not stick around a while and learn a bit about cool topics such as perfect hashing, probabalistic data structures, and 2D dynamic programming algorithms?

-Join me on a [somewhat useless] quest to find a highly compressed emoji
-:shortcode: lookup function!
+Take a break from solving whatever "important problem" you're working on, kick back, relax, and join me on my [somewhat useless] quest to find a highly compressed emoji :shortcode: lookup function!

 > Thanks to the power of WebAssembly, you can play with the final result right
 > from your browser!